GraphiteEditor/Graphite/README.md

 Are you a graphics programmer or Rust developer?
 Graphite aims to be one of the most approachable projects for putting your engineering skills to use in the world of open source.
 See [instructions here](https://graphite.art/volunteer/guide/) for setting up the project and getting started.

+## License

-*By submitting code for inclusion in the project, you are agreeing to license your changes under the Apache 2.0 license, and that you have the authority to do so.
-Some directories may have other licenses, like dual-licensed MIT/Apache 2.0, and code submissions to those directories mean you agree to the applicable license(s).*
+Graphite's source code is dual-licensed under your choice of either the [MIT license](LICENSE-MIT) or the [Apache License 2.0](LICENSE-APACHE), at your option, unless otherwise noted within the repository.
+By submitting code for inclusion in the project, you agree to license your contributions under both licenses, and that you have the authority to do so.